Samsung/ONE/docs/howto/how-to-build-compiler.md

 ```

 - `NNAS_BUILD_PREFIX` is the path to directory where compiler-build-artifacts will be stored.
-- `--preset` is the one we've prepared to make building easier.
-You can see `infra/packaging/preset` for more details and getting latest version.
+- `--preset` is the one that specifies a version you will be install.
+You can see `infra/packaging/preset/` directory for more details and getting latest version.
 - `--prefix` is the install directory.